 The abolitionist and author Harriet Beecher Stowe (1811-1896) lived at this property on Forest Street, not far west of downtown Hartford.

-She is best known for the novel Uncle Tom’s Cabin (1852), portraying the hardship endured by African American slaves.
+She is best known for the novel Uncle Tom’s Cabin (1852), portraying the hardship endured by enslaved African Americans.

-The adjoining carriage house (1873) holds the Visitor Center and from there you’ll be given an engaging guided tour through the house, which has the largest collection of materials related to the author, comprising decorative arts, fine art, furniture, manuscripts, books and much more.
+The adjoining carriage house (1873) holds the Visitor Center.
+From there you’ll be given an engaging guided tour through the house.
+This has the largest collection of materials related to the author, comprising decorative arts, fine art, furniture, manuscripts, books and much more.

 Further displays are geared towards Abolition, African-American history and changing racial attitudes in the United States, as well as women’s history including suffrage.